The flip map and involutions on Khovanov homology: Introduction

 For the flip construction, $\eta$ is the algebraic identification, and $R^{-1}$ is the topological identification.

-\begin{con} Let $T$ be the diagram of a $1$-$1$ tangle.
-We have two choices to close it up on the plane: from the left and from the right, and they are related by a preferred cobordism formed by the trace of rotating the strand from one side to the other\footnote{Technically speaking, there are two choices: sweep from the top or from the bottom; we just choose (and fix) one of them.
+\begin{con} Let $T$ be the diagram of a $1$-$1$ tangle, presented vertically.
+We have two choices to close it up on the plane: from the left and from the right.
+These two closures are related by a preferred cobordism formed by the trace of rotating the strand from one side to the other\footnote{Technically speaking, there are two choices: sweep from the top or from the bottom; we just choose (and fix thereafter) one of them.
 A posteriori, \cite{morrison2022invariants}*{Theorem~1.1} asserts that these two cobordism maps are chain homotopic.
 Theorem \ref{thm alg=top 11 tangle} does not rely on their theorem.}; see the left part of Figure \ref{fig:braid flip}.
-The topological identification in this case is called the \textit{half sweep-around map} in \cite{morrison2022invariants} and is used to prove the functoriality of Khovanov homology for links in $S^3$. \end{con}
+The topological identification in this case is called the \textit{half sweep-around map}, which was used by Morrison, Walker, and Wedrich to prove the functoriality of Khovanov homology for links in $S^3$ \cite{morrison2022invariants}. \end{con}